How to Price your Lumber

 Wood Species

 Some species of rough-cut softwood could sell for roughly $1 per board foot.
-Meanwhile Ebony, one of the rarest and most expensive species in the world, sells for $100 or more.
+Meanwhile Ebony, one of the rarest and most expensive species in the world, sells for $100 per foot or more.
+Walnut is a highly desirable species, with some owners of live Walnut trees selling them for hundreds or thousands of dollars.

 With that in mind, you should think about what is a reasonable cost for the wood you have and what someone is willing to pay for it.